Motorcycle Accidents

 Typically, a personal injury attorney from our firm will seek compensation for:

-If the car driver engaged in willful or wanton misconduct – for instance, drunk driving – punitive damages may be sought as well.
+If the car driver engaged in willful or wanton misconduct—for instance, drunk driving—punitive damages may also be sought.

-Your attorney’s goal will be to recover the maximum amount available.
-This is also called recovering “up to the policy limits.”
+Your attorney’s goal is to recover the maximum amount available, also known as “up to the policy limits.”

-If you or a loved one has been hurt in a motorcycle accident caused by the negligence of another motorist, Salvi Schostok & Pritchard P.C., can put its experience to work for you.
+If you or a loved one has been hurt in a motorcycle accident caused by another motorist’s negligence, Salvi Schostok & Pritchard P.C. can use our experience to help you.

-To receive a free, no-obligation consultation with one of our experienced Chicago, Illinois motorcycle accident lawyers, call us today or contact us through our online form.
+To receive a free, no-obligation consultation with one of our experienced motorcycle accident lawyers in Chicago, Illinois, call us today or contact us through our online form.

 Motorcycle FAQs